 2017 was a different story, the numbers were down.
 I am not really worried because this business has been around for 10 years now, so it has lasted the test of time.
 Business cycles happen.
 I took a hiatus from monthly loan payments for all of 2017.
 Ouch.

 Since then business is back to OK, but my friend has had a rough year in her personal life.
-We are getting monthly payments again, but randomly and almost always late.
+The original $75 is now paid back, but;

 The second half of the original deal was that I get to make money by getting a monthly payout of 3.5% of gross profits each month until I doubled my original $75,0000.
 Plus another $5,000 to cover the interest I would owe to my bank paying back the original HELOC loan of $50,000.